A little experiment that I ran several months ago has finally borne fruit, and the results are pretty exciting!

 That’s the underlying logic behind the Amex Fixed Points Travel program, after all: you’re essentially paying for cash fares and then using MR points or MR Select points to offset up to a certain maximum base fare, at a value of up to 2cpp.

-In the meantime, let’s gather some data points as a community to see if there are opportunities here to be maximized.
 Have you booked any flights with Air Canada through third-party travel agencies for which you might wish to ask for a conversion into Aeroplan points?
 Is your travel agency able to request an Aeroplan conversion on your behalf yet?
 Let us know in the comments below.